 Hi there music junkie!
 Welcome to my list of music genres.

-Is this music genres list totally exhaustive?
+Is my music genres list totally exhaustive?
 Well, it will be to some, but maybe not to others.

-Like, say you think that ‘Dutch New Wave Psyc-Rock’ should be considered a genre, even though there’s only three bands that ever made that stuff, you will say it’s not exhaustive.
+Say you think that ‘Dutch New Wave Psyc-Rock’ should be considered a genre, even though there are only three bands that ever made that stuff, you will say it’s not exhaustive.

-I’ve tried my best to remove the kind of dry-ness of a long list, by adding some thoughts of my own in places.
+I’ve tried my best to remove the kind of dryness of a long list by adding some thoughts of my own.

 I hope you enjoy this list of music genres as much as I enjoyed putting it together.